not delete

 Simply bring your child, their social security card, birth certificate, and a deposit of $5 (or more) to any of our five convenient locations and activate their account.
 It’s that easy!

-If your child already has a DoverPhila savings account, you can open a DP’s Kids Club account for your child.
+If your child already has a DoverPhila share account, you can open a DP’s Kids Club account for your child.
 No additional deposit is required.
 (Note: If you currently have a custodial account, you will need to open a separate account for the DP’s Kids Club.)

 DP's Kids Club Benefits